hanxiaomax/Learncpp_CN/docs/23-5-stream-states-and-input-validation.md

 COPY

 Using this function, we can force the user to match our specific format exactly.
-However, this function is still subject to several constraints: if #, @, _, and ? are valid characters in the user input, this function won’t work, because those symbols have been given special meanings.
+However, this function is still subject to several constraints: if `#`,` @`, `_`, and `?` are valid characters in the user input, this function won’t work, because those symbols have been given special meanings.
 Also, unlike with regular expressions, there is no template symbol that means “a variable number of characters can be entered”.
 Thus, such a template could not be used to ensure the user enters two words separated by a whitespace, because it can not handle the fact that the words are of variable lengths.
 For such problems, the non-template approach is generally more appropriate.

 ## 数值验证

 When dealing with numeric input, the obvious way to proceed is to use the extraction operator to extract input to a numeric type.
-By checking the failbit, we can then tell whether the user entered a number or not.
+By checking the `failbit`, we can then tell whether the user entered a number or not.

 Let’s try this approach: